 In an emergency situation, it may become necessary for your family to contact you while you are attending class.
 If your family member knows your specific class schedule, this task is much easier.
 For emergencies only, they may call Tomi Sherlock, Allied Health Secretary, (334) 556-2388.
 She will make a valid attempt to locate you.
 However, no guarantees can be made.
-If you carry a beeper, it must be on vibrate, and cellular phones must be turned off during class and kept either in purses or book bags.
-Cell phones must not be visible during class.
+Cellular phones must be turned to silent mode or off during class.